 3. Go inside all the shops

 Especially in Diagon Alley, make sure to allow enough time to explore all the shops.
 Just like in J.K.
-Rowling's version of the magical shopping street, you'll find everything from Weasleys' Wizard Wheezes joke shop to Madame Malkin's robe shop to Florean Fortescue’s Ice-Cream Parlour to Quality Quidditch Supplies to Ollivander's wand shop here (if you have kids, definitely wait in line for the whole experience!).
+Rowling's version of the magical shopping street, you'll find everything from Weasleys' Wizard Wheezes joke shop to Madame Malkin's robe shop to Florean Fortescue’s Ice-Cream Parlour to Quality Quidditch Supplies to Ollivander's wand shop (if you have kids, definitely wait in line for the whole experience at Ollivander's!).

 You can even shop for “dark” objects in Borgin and Burkes down Knockturn Alley.

-Yes, most of the shops sell souvenirs and t-shirts, but it's still really fun to wander through them all anyway.
+Yes, most of the shops sell souvenirs and t-shirts instead of actual wizarding goods, but it's still really fun to wander through them all anyway.